CERTCC/Vultron/docs/topics/user_stories/index.md

-Each story page indicates a categorization according to the level of support provided by the originally published Vultron protocol (version 0.4.0):
+Each story page indicates a categorization according to the level of support provided by the originally published Vultron Protocol (version 0.4.0):

-- _Provided_ - Stories in this category are directly supported by the Vultron protocol v0.4.0.
+- _Provided_ - Stories in this category are directly supported by the Vultron Protocol v0.4.0.
-- _Allowed_ - Stories in this category are indirectly supported by the Vultron protocol v0.4.0.
+- _Allowed_ - Stories in this category are indirectly supported by the Vultron Protocol v0.4.0.
-- _Unsupported_ - Stories in this category are not supported by the Vultron protocol v0.4.0.
+- _Unsupported_ - Stories in this category are not supported by the Vultron Protocol v0.4.0.
-- _Out-of-scope_ - Stories in this category are out of scope for the Vultron protocol v0.4.0.
+- _Out-of-scope_ - Stories in this category are out of scope for the Vultron Protocol v0.4.0.

 In the future, we expect these categories will change toward simply _Supported_, _Unsupported_ and _Out-of-scope_.
 We also anticipate that as we learn more about ActivityPub and make progress on the protocol development, some of